Comprehensive Plan 2030

 Parking, just like anything else, is cheaper when purchased in bulk so the city has made it convenient for businesses to offer their customers and clients discount parking.
-Coupons allow for all day parking the the Historic Downtown Parking Facility for $5.00 per day instead of $10.00.
+Coupons allow for all day parking the the Historic Downtown Parking Facility for $5.00 per entry instead of $12.00.
 The cost of the coupon booklet, which includes 25 coupons, is $125.00.
 For more information call 904.484.5160.

 Some specific areas of St. Augustine neighborhoods have parking spaces designated for residential parking only.
 In order to park in these spaces, residents must purchase a parking permit from the city.
 A resident’s pass is $30 and is valid for one calendar year.

 Obtaining a permit is simple but must be obtained in person.
 A resident need only bring the vehicle to the Financial Services Center, 50 Bridge St., along with a valid driver’s license, the car’s registration and proof of residence such as a utility bill that includes the person’s name and address.